-If you're looking for the best email service providers around today, you've come to the right place.
+If you're looking for the best email services around today, you've come to the right place.

-But picking the best email service providers for you can be more difficult, as there's a lot to consider - especially in these days of remote working.
+But picking the best email provider for you can be difficult, as there's a lot to consider - especially in these days of remote working.
 What are the spam filters like?
 How easy is it to keep your inbox organized?
 Can you access the account from other email clients?
-And what about using the service with a custom domain and address of your own (firstname.lastname@example.org)?
+And what about using the service with a custom domain and address of your own (email@example.com)?

-Keep reading and we'll highlight some of the best email service providers around.
-All have decent free services, perhaps with ads and some limits, but we'll also talk about their business-friendly commercial products which deliver the power, functionality and enterprise-level extras that demanding users need.
+Keep reading and we'll highlight some of the best email service providers around from our tried and tested reviews of each email service.
+All the email services we selected have decent free services, perhaps with ads and some limits, but we've also tested their business-friendly commercial products which deliver the power, functionality and enterprise-level extras that demanding users need.

 Google Workspace : Collaboration + productivity apps

 There are many different office software suites but Google Workspace formerly known as G Suite remains the original cloud one and one of the best business office suites, offering a huge range of features and functionality that rivals can't match.

 These are the best email services of 2022(opens in new tab)

 Signing up with an email provider will often involve some privacy compromises.
 Yahoo Mail asks for your name and mobile number, for instance.
 Gmail and other services might scan your messages to carry out useful actions (such as adding events to calendars), and just about everyone serves you with ads.